-Living with a hidden disability can make accessing events equitably and comfortably more difficult for people because it may be hard for others to recognise, acknowledge or understand the unique challenges they face.
-Did you know 90 per cent of the 4.4 million people with disabilities in Australia are people with a hidden disability?
+Accessing events can be more difficult for people with a hidden disability because it may be hard for others to recognise, acknowledge or understand the unique challenges they face.
+Did you know 90% of the 4.4 million people with disabilities in Australia are people with a hidden disability?
 You can find out more about hidden disabilities from the University of Sydney, here.

-ICC Sydney is registered with the Hidden Disabilities Sunflower Program, a globally recognised symbol for hidden or non-obvious disabilities.
+The Sunflower Program is a globally recognised symbol for hidden or non-obvious disabilities.

-By wearing a Sunflower lanyard, pin or wristband, people with hidden disabilities have the choice to let the people around them know they may require additional help, understanding, empathy, guidance, or patience.
+By wearing a Sunflower Lanyard, Pin or wristbands people with hidden disabilities are granted the choice to let the people around them know they may require additional help, understanding, empathy, guidance, or patience.

-Each person with a hidden disability will have their own unique needs.
-It may mean the person can't stand in a queue for a long time, may need the use of an accessible bathroom or sensory friendly room, patience when communicating, freedom to move around, or even freedom to excuse themselves from proceedings at any time.
-Be mindful to never ask a person wearing a Sunflower lanyard why they have chosen to wear this symbol.
-This is private and personal information.
-Instead, simply make an effort to warmly welcome them to your event and let them know you are here to assist, should they require.
+Each person with a Hidden Disability will have their own unique needs.
+It may mean the person can't stand in a queue for a long time, need an accessible bathroom or sensory friendly room, require patience when communicating, or even freedom to excuse themselves from proceedings at any time.

+Be mindful to never ask a person wearing a Sunflower Lanyard why they have chosen to wear this symbol.
+This is private and personal.
+Instead, simply warmly welcome them to your event and let them know you are here to assist, should they require.

-You can read more about the Hidden Disabilities Sunflower Program and how you can acquire Sunflower Lanyards for your next event at Autism Spectrum Australia.
+You can read more about the Sunflower Project and how you can acquire Sunflower Lanyards for your next event at the Sunflower Project or Autism Spectrum Australia website.